TheCDC/Learn-Vue-FastAPI-Postgres/README.md

 But it would be only to clean them up, leaving them won't really have any effect either way.

+## Frontend Debugging
+Configure Firefox for debugging [https://stackoverflow.com/questions/57261472/firefox-does-not-open-when-debugging-in-visual-studio-code](https://stackoverflow.com/questions/57261472/firefox-does-not-open-when-debugging-in-visual-studio-code)

+In `about:config`:

+    Preference Name                          Value  Comment
+    devtools.debugger.remote-enabled         true   Required
+    devtools.chrome.enabled                  true   Required
+    devtools.debugger.prompt-connection      false  Recommended
+    devtools.debugger.force-local            false  Set this only if you want to attach VS Code to Firefox running on a different machine (using the host property in the attach configuration)

+Open Firefox with `firefox -start-debugger-server`

+Run `npm run serve` as normal to serve the frontend.

+In VS Code launch the "Vue3: Firefox" debuggging configuration.
+Firefox will pop up with an "Incoming Connection" prompt from VS Code so it can have permissions to debug the app.

 ## Deployment

 You can deploy the stack to a Docker Swarm mode cluster with a main Traefik proxy, set up using the ideas from <a href="https://dockerswarm.rocks" target="_blank">DockerSwarm.rocks</a>, to get automatic HTTPS certificates, etc.